Pwd9000-ML/Azure-Terraform-Deployments/README.md

 **01_Foundation:**

 - The first `caller` workflow `01_Foundation` will call and trigger a reusable workflow `az_tf_plan` and create a foundational terraform deployment `PLAN` based on the repository `path: ./01_Foundation` containing the terraform ROOT module/configuration of an Azure Resource Group and key vault.
 The plan artifacts are validated, compressed and uploaded into the workflow artifacts, the caller workflow `01_Foundation` will then call and trigger the second reusable workflow `az_tf_apply` that will download and decompress the `PLAN` artifact and trigger the deployment based on the plan.
-(Also demonstrated is how to use GitHub Environments to do multi staged environment based deployments with approvals - Optional)
+(Also demonstrated is how to use GitHub Environments to do multi staged environment based deployments with approvals - Optional).

 **02_Storage:**